-A Talk by Samantha Moos and Kenyatta Scott
+A Talk by Kenyatta Scott and Samantha Moos

 High school soccer sets itself apart from grassroots soccer (ie. community or travel leagues) as it is directed by a stricter set of guidelines.
 High school athletes have additional regulations and rules that they need to abide by including maintaining a minimum GPA for eligibility.
 These athletes may also have more stringent consequences for inappropriate behavior on and off the pitch.